cosmos/sdk-tutorials/b9lab-content/3-main-concepts/15-migrations.md

 <ExpansionPanel title="Show me some code for my checkers blockchain">

 The code samples you have seen until now were meant to build your checkers blockchain from the ground up.
-Now, imagine you have built it from scratch.
+Imagine you have built it from scratch.
 It has been running in production for some time with games created, played on, won, and lost.
 Given its success and following player feedback, you decide to introduce leaderboards.
 In particular:

 * Any player who has **ever** played should have a tally of games won, lost, drawn, and forfeited.
 * There should be a leaderboard that lists the players with the most wins, but in limited numbers.
 For instance only with the top 100 scores.